 Best Cities to Move to in Spain

 Spain has held the title of being one of the best countries to live for many years!
 The year-round sunshine and al fresco dining are just a couple of reasons why moving to Spain is a definite no-brainer.
-In a 2019 Expat Insider Survey by Internations, Spain ranked in the top five destinations for expats to live!
-In an annual Expat Explorer Survey by HSBC, Spain ranked in the world’s top five countries for expats to live in 2019, mostly because of factors like quality of life, which it placed second for!
+In a 2023 Expat Insider Survey by InterNations, Spain ranked second as the most popular destination for expats to live!
+This is due to factors like quality of life, leisure options, and the culture and nightlife.
 Spain is home to some of the most attractive and liveable cities and Send My Bag have put together a few of them in this blog.

 Madrid

 As Ernest Hemingway once said, “when you get to know it, Madrid is the most Spanish of all cities, the best to live in, the finest people, month in and month out the finest climate.”
 As the Spanish capital, Madrid is an international hub of art, culture, and community attracting people from across the globe.
 The city is a very exciting and dynamic place to live, work, study and travel!
 Just take a short stroll around Plaza Mayor or Puerta Del Sol as Madrid’s well-known plazas and you will instantly feel this liveliness.
-The city has been crowned in an annual Expat Insider Survey by Internations as the top city in Europe for living overseas and the third best in the world.
-Therefore, there is a large expat community in Madrid, adding to the city’s vibrance and diversity, and which can make it easier to settle in.
+Madrid has been placed in the top 5 Cities in Europe for living overseas, in the annual Expat Insider Survey by InterNations Therefore, there is a large expat community in Madrid, adding to the city’s vibrance and diversity, and which can make it easier to settle in.

 Living in Madrid means that you could immerse yourself into the Spanish culture and cuisine, wandering the city’s cobblestoned streets and finding some of the most traditional tapas bars and restaurants.
 Walking around the city means that you can aimlessly explore an endless supply of art, history and culture.
 However, the public transport in Madrid is recognised as being the best in Spain, particularly the metro system for its affordability and efficiency.